antonio-raphael/antonio-raphael/README.md

 # Hi there!
 I'm Antonio Raphael

 I am currently a Masters students in the Data and Economics for Public Policy program at École Polytechnique.
-As well as a Research Assistant at the Centre de recherche en économie et statistique (CREST) working to clean education and family data for a study on the effect of perceptions of peer effort on educational outcomes using Norwegian education and family data
+As well as a Research Assistant at the Centre de recherche en économie et statistique (CREST) working to clean education and family data for a study on the effect of perceptions of peer effort on educational outcomes using Norwegian education and family data.

 Prior to that, I was a research programmer conducting data-based program evaluation at Social Policy Research Associates, and even before that, I completed my bachelors at the Univerisity of California, Los Angeles where I studied economics, focusing on econometrics.